ShankarAnush/vnfs/README.md

 # vnfs
-HAProxy - A Virtualized network function for load balancing
+HAProxy - A Virtualized network function for load balancing.
+HAProxy is an open source high availability solution which provides load balacing and proxying for TCP and HTTP based applications by spreading requests across multiple servers.
 # Building docker image
 1. Clone and download the following repository [```Clone & Download```](https://github.com/ShankarAnush/vnfs.git)